A companion display and soft-keys for the FT-817

 - Control speed using CMD+paddle (K1EL’s “Fast Speed Change” feature)

 - Pins for an Arduino I2C port and hardware interrupt pin are broken out on the PCB

 - Pins have been laid out for easy connection to the SparkFun DS1307 Real-Time Clock module (part number BOB-12708)… no need to enter the time after power-on 🙂

 - Patch area on the PCB allows reconfiguration to match other modules e.g. a GPS/GNSS receiver module

 Of course all sorts of functions and macros are possible, you just need to write the Arduino code for what you want.
 What’s been done already should provide good examples for people to follow and that’s all part of the fun of this project.

 Let’s talk about risk and responsibility.
 Yay!

 I offer this information as a DIY project.
 That means you’re going to do it yourself, right?
 So you need to make sure you’re comfortable with the material and you’re able to support yourself as you go.
+The cost of PCBs, components and delivery charges make this most economical for groups builds so you should find some friends to help.
 Read the documentation here on this site before you dive in.
 This project covers some great topics (microcontrollers, serial data, PCB design, software…) and there are plenty of Internet tutorials out there to help you learn and grow!